 - share subscriptions

-- share certificates
+- share certificates (or notices of uncertificated shares)

 - completed registers and ledgers

 Everything is fully customized to your situation and is sent to you for electronic signature.
 If you have any questions, we won’t have to tell you to hire a lawyer to figure it out.
 All of our incorporation packages come with legal advice from an Alberta business lawyer at no extra cost.
 If you factor this in to the cost to incorporate, your actual fee could be much lower than that of most do-it-yourself websites.

 No Annual Maintenance

 Once a corporation has been registered, it needs to be properly maintained.
 This includes doing the following on an annual basis: